Millroy094/zoo-simulator/README.md

 ## Extras

-The code also has some unit tests that are run on the four api calls:
+The code also has some feature tests that are run on the four api calls:

 1. api/create
 2. api/destroy